Scale insects are among the few pests succulents occasionally encounter.

 NOTE: When treating scale on succulents, keep the infested plant away from other plants.

-- Use cotton swabs or Q-tips to apply the rubbing alcohol directly on the insects.
+- Use cotton swabs or Q-tips to apply the rubbing alcohol directly to the insects.

 - Most people use alcohol at full strength without diluting it.